Contemplation

 Contributor

-Robbie is an educator, facilitator, and eco-social justice organizer based in Oakland, CA. As the Communications Associate on the Participatory Budgeting Project team, he weaves and bridges stories of participatory democracy in action, advances equitable public decision-making that shifts health, wealth, and power to communities, and connects with folks from across geographies and neighborhoods about the issues that impact their lives.
-He brings to this practice a wealth of experience as a youth educator, local government public servant, and climate justice advocate.
-In his spare time, you will find him relaxing in nature, nose deep in a good book, engaged in good conversation, or dancing like nobody’s watching.
+Robbie is an educator, facilitator, and eco-social justice organizer based in Oakland, CA. As part of the Participatory Budgeting Project team, he weaves and bridges stories of participatory democracy in action, advances equitable public decision-making, and connects with folks from across geographies about the issues that impact their lives.